BuildingSync/schema/proposals/2020/Add Simple Impact Analysis.md

 ## Justification

-Standard 211 6.1.5.c-6.1.5.g requires a summary of the impact of each recommended measure.
+Standard 211 6.1.5.c-6.1.5.g as well as 6.1.6.d-6.1.6.g requires a summary of the impact of each recommended measure.
 Specifically, it states:
 > c.
 Impact on occupant comfort (improved thermal comfort, indoor air quality [IAQ], lighting quality, acoustics)
 > d.
 Estimated cost (high, medium, low)
 > e.
 Estimated level (high, medium, low) of annual savings
 > f.
 Estimated level (high, medium, low) of return on investment (ROI)
 > g.
 Priority (high, medium, low)

+Additionally, Standard 211 is explicit in discriminating the "Low-Cost and No-Cost" recommendations (section 6.1.5) from the "Capital" recommendations (section 6.1.6), so it might not be a bad idea to add a category to specify this.

 ## Implementation